 CATHOLIC VOLUNTARY ACADEMY

-The curriculum at St Bede’s follows the national pattern of being divided into the key stages of three and four.
+St Bede’s follows the national pattern of being divided into the key stages of three and four.
 Key Stage Three is spread across years 7 and 8 and represents a transition from year 6 in the primary and the establishment of a solid base of preparation for the externally assessed courses of Key Stage Four.
 Year 9 is treated as a transition year moving from KS3 to KS4 and, while students are now taught in their options groups, this year is about consolidating appropriate knowledge from KS3 and beginning the transition into KS4 course content, knowledge, skill and understanding.
 KS4 course content will only begin to be taught when departmental staff are confident that KS3 knowledge is secure.

 In year 7 students are organised into 5 academic ability sets for English, Maths and Science.
 Timetable considerations allow for Maths to be set independently but the setting for English and Science classes is based upon prior attainment in both subjects.
 All other courses are taught in mixed ability groups.

-In years 9, 10 and 11 students commence a curriculum based upon the option choices they have made in year 8.
+In years 9, 10 and 11 students are taught in groups based upon their option choices made in year 8.
 For English, Maths, Science, RS and Humanities students are organised into 2 bands based upon their overall academic ability.
 Within each band, classes are organised into academic sets.
 All other subjects are based upon the student uptake for each subject and are taught in mixed ability option groups.